yereverluvinunclebert/yereverluvinunclebert/README.md

 ![panzer-justclockVB6beltring](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/50ce333a-b28c-4313-bf02-e4de2c0cb265)

+This is my Panzer Clock widget, initially written using javascript for the Yahoo Widget and Xwidget Engines, each a finished project and now there is a VB6 version also complete.

 ![panzer-OHMXwidget1440x900](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/74f2083d-c41f-4f94-8639-fc2a0cf6888f)

-This is my Panzer Clock widget, initially written using javascript for the Yahoo Widget and Xwidget Engines, each a finished project and now there is a VB6 version also complete.
+This is my Panzer OHM temperature widget, written using javascript for the Yahoo Widget and Xwidget Engines, each a finished project.
+Uses OHM to extract the system motherboard temperatures.

 ![diesel-volume-help](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/2dc75108-6c99-4f00-a49f-c7ecc1094922)

 This is my Volume Control widget, initially written using javascript for the Yahoo Widget then converted to the Xwidget Engine to overcome a Windows change to the sound system, the Xwidget a finished project.
 There is now a VB6 version whose coding is underway now.

 ![d5zka9p-7b86c6d7-1b56-4f23-a4ba-9ce9c668356b](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/629527b8-f144-4d41-9d99-e27d8bbdce42)

+If you like nixie tubes then you will like this widget available for the Yahoo and Xwidget engines.

 ![steampunk_moon_phase_widget_and_icons_by_yereverluvinuncleber-d7jbrj0](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/2b180d45-f87c-4e5a-8edd-b4f948a2c0c7)